Test-BMOHB/GCP-VM/README.md

-# List of usuable code
+This repository holds many files and codes for the GCP BMOHB project.
+As clean up on the repo continues below is a list of useable code and a description.

-CC_Transactions.py      Use this code for credit card tansactions
+CC_Transactions.py                Use this code to generate credit card tansactions

+Update CustData_Extended.py      Use this code to generate customer data

 GCP Scraper                       Use this code to scrape the toronto backpage